egermano/jquery.dateAgo/README.md

 Plugin for jquery to calculate date from past until current date.

-I`m brazilian guy and this plugins works only in brazilian portuguese.
+I'm brazilian guy and in this plugins only works in brazilian portuguese.
 In the near future I will create a multilanguage support.

 Usage
 -----